Osborne Collection of Early Children's Books: History of the collection

 After Mabel died in 1946, Osborne began looking for a permanent home for it.
 Osborne offered it to libraries in England, but none would meet his conditions that it should be properly housed and described in a published catalogue.
 Fortunately, he remembered the visit he and Mabel had made to Toronto in 1934.
 Osborne had been a delegate for the Library Association of Great Britain at a meeting of American Library Association and travelled on to Canada with Mabel afterwards.
 They were impressed by what they saw in the Toronto Public Library, and especially by the work of Lillian H. Smith, the head of the children's library services.

 When no British library was interested, Osborne immediately thought of Toronto.
 He wrote in 1946 to the head librarian in Toronto to offer the books as a tribute to Lillian Smith and to Mabel.
 The library accepted and the mechanics of arranging the move of the collection began.
 Osborne continued to search for additional items throughout his life, and donate items to the collection.
 The collection had grown to nearly 12,000 items by his death in 1978, and the collection now contains over 80,000 items.

 Volume One of the catalogue of the collection was first published in 1958, and was reprinted in 1975 when Volume Two was published.
 Grenby and Reynolds note the while the availability of online catalogues has transformed research, printed catalogues can still be useful.
 They call the Osborne Collection catalogue a fine example of such a catalogue, and notes that it is often regarded as a standard work of reference in the field.
 The collection is widely cited.
-The Hathi Trust catalogue lists 1,349 items citing the Collection.
+The HathiTrust catalogue lists 1,349 items citing the Collection.
 The Internet Archive lists over 250 full text items citing the collection.